bluehood/benford_analysis/README.md

 # benford_analysis
 Forensic and data analytics toolset for testing conformity of data with Benford's law.
 The toolset has multiple capabilites:

-* Synthetic Benford set generation including bruteforce geometric series techniques allowing for varying degrees of conformity.
+* Synthetic Benford set generation including bruteforce and geometric series techniques allowing for varying degrees of conformity.
 * Traditional automated Benford test, including the first, second and first-second digit tests.
 Each test includes plots of the data, either histograms or discrete heatmaps, and various test statistics assessing conformity.
 * Finite range Benford's law including a generalised finite range implementation using synthetic Benford sets.
 * Other general statistics and miscellaneous tools.